What Is a Boom Microphone? How Does It Work? (Answered)

 Shotgun microphones are a type of microphone whose polar pattern is particularly directional.
 A directional microphone picks up sound from the direction it is pointed and mostly ignores noise from any other direction.
 Because of this advantage, they are primarily used in film and TV.

-Directly in front of the microphone, sounds enter each of the holes or slots sequentially and therefore accumulate in phase before reaching the diaphragm.
+Directly in front of the microphone, sounds enter each of the holes or slots sequentially and therefore accumulate in the phase before reaching the diaphragm.
 When sounds from the rear enter the diaphragm in reverse order, they are out of phase and provide little or no output.
 The mic becomes more directional as the length of the tube increases.

 Image of a group of people using a camera and a boom microphone.
 Source: antony trivet, pexels